HorizonRobotics/GLS/README.md

 ## Citation

-If you use EmbodiedGen in your research or projects, please cite:
+If you use GLS in your research or projects, please cite:

 ```bibtex
 @article{qiu2024gls,